ivan-svetlich/youtube_autoplaylist/README.md

  <p align="center"><img alt="authorization" src="https://github.com/ivan-svetlich/youtube_autoplaylist/blob/master/images/autoplaylist_oauth_2.png"</p>

 This step won't be necesary next time you run the command.
-If you want to use a different Google account, just delete the autoplaylist.py-oauth2.json file and you will be asked for authorization again.
+If you want to use a different Google account, just delete the ```autoplaylist.py-oauth2.json``` file and you'll be asked for authorization again.

 If everything goes well, we should see an output like this:
 ```